TrajanP/professional-portfolio-site/README.md

 # Trajan’s Developer Portfolio
 - - -
-### A visual resource to display me as a Developer.
+### A visual resource to display myself as a Developer.
 Come see what I’m working on and why I love code.
 ### Find the site [Here](https://trajan-portfolio.com).
 ## The Stack
 - - -